COGS108/Overview/COGS108-Syllabus.md

 Finding a group may be a tad trickier this quarter.
 As such, we'll offer additional support.
 Groups can be found in a few different ways:

 1. If you have people in the class you know you want to work with, chat with one another and if you're all on board, form a group.
-2. There will be time to find groups in discussion section during week 1.
+2. There will be time to find groups in discussion section during week 1 & 2.
 3. If you don't know people in the class or don't have people you want to work with, no problem.
 Piazza has a feature where you can look for group mates - check for that post and look through there to find group mates

-You will submit who your group is via Google Form by the Friday of week 2 (see Course Schedule).
+You will submit who your group is via Google Form by the Monday of week 3 (see Course Schedule).
 One form will be submitted per group.

 If you do not signup for a group by the end of week 2 you will be randomly assigned a group.
 However you generally don't want that, you'll have more fun if you get on board with people who want to work on the same thing as you.
 Also in my experience the randomly assigned groups have more trouble than the ones students put together on their own.